Nilli Lavie: Research

 Lavie's research concerns the effects of information load on brain mechanisms, psychological functions (perception, conscious awareness, memory and emotion) and behaviour.
 This research is guided by the framework of her Load theory of attention and cognitive control.
 Lavie originally proposed the Load Theory in the mid-nineties to resolve the "Locus of Attentional Selection" debate.

 Load Theory offered a new approach concerning the nature of information processing that reconciles the apparently contradicting views in this debate regarding the issue of capacity limits versus automaticity of processing.
 In Load Theory - perceptual information processing has limited capacity but processing proceeds automatically on all information within its capacity.
 The theory made an important contribution to the understanding of the impact of attention on information processing, visual perception and awareness.
 It explains how people use their working memory during task performance and the ways in which people can exert cognitive control over their perception, attention and behaviour.

 In the media

 Lavie has made numerous media appearances in many TV science documentary programmes, interviews, and articles in British print and electronic media, including BBC One, BBC Two, BBC News, Channel 4, The Guardian, The Times, The Independent, New Scientist, The Daily Telegraph, as well as international media outlets.

+Personal life

+Lavie was married to Jon Driver, who died in 2011.
+They had two sons.